wernsey/d.awk/README.md

 existence of bundled documentation tools for those languages makes it redundant).

-It has two distinguising features:
+It has two distinguishing features:

 Firstly, it is written in the ubiquitous Awk language.
 You can distribute the `d.awk` script with your project's source code and your users will be able to